erichte-ibm/skiboot/doc/secvar/driver-api.rst

 This hook should return ``OPAL_SUCCESS`` if the validity check passes.
 Any other return code is treated as a failure, and will be passed through the ``enqueue_update`` call.
+TODO: this might not be accurate anymore, we deferred this feature.
+TODO: may want to shelve this section until it is implemented

 Example usage:
  * check for valid payload data structure